 Wastewater from across Niagara is collected and flows into the underground sanitary sewers connected to homes, businesses and institutions.
 It then flows to a facility where it goes through a multi-step treatment process to prepare it to be safely returned to the environment.

 At the facility, solids are removed and the wastewater is purified to meet set standards.
 Once fully treated, it's discharged through an 'outfall' into a deep enough nearby natural body of water.

 A Municipal Schedule 'C' Class Environmental Assessment is a five-phase study that identifies potential positive and negative effects of projects such as road improvements, facility expansions, or to facilitate a new service.

 The process includes an evaluation of impacts on the natural and social environment, including the impacts to plants, animals, soils, traffic patterns, and to residents and businesses in the community.

 The full assessment will take approximately two years to complete.
-However, the preferred site location is anticipated to be selected by fall 2019.
+However, the preferred site location is anticipated to be selected by winter 2020.